lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

 	WHERE CONTAINS(POINT('ICRS', coord_ra, coord_dec),
 			CIRCLE('ICRS', 62, -37, 0.1)) = 1

-into the "ADQL Text" panel of the "Table Access Protocol (TAP) Query" window, and click the "Run Query" button at the bottom of this window:
+**1.3.** Enter the above query into the "ADQL Text" panel of the "Table Access Protocol (TAP) Query" window, and then click the "Run Query" button at the bottom of this window.

 .. figure:: /_static/TOPCAT_CMD_tutorial_01.png
     :name: TOPCAT_CMD_tutorial_01.png